SlickNicky10/ItemUtils/README.md

 ## ItemUtils divides its GUIs into two types:

-**Temporary:** a temporary GUI is created when it is displayed to a player, when needed to be displayed to the player, and is then deleted as soon as the player exits the GUI.
+**Temporary:** a temporary GUI is created when it is displayed to a player, and is then deleted as soon as the player exits the GUI.
 Temporary GUIs are recommended for dynamic GUIs, example a stats menu.

 **Global:** a global GUI is created and then stored in memory, tracked by an ID.
 As many players can be viewing a global GUI at the same time as you want.
 Global GUIs are only deleted if the `deleteGlobalMenu` method is called to remove it.
 Global GUIs are recommended for static GUIs, example a shop or a help menu.